mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 #### Using trackBy for keys

-If you're coming from an Angular 1.x background, you'll have likely seen "track by" when using an `ng-repeat`, and similarly in React land, using `key` on a collection item.
+If you're coming from an AngularJS background, you'll have likely seen "track by" when using an `ng-repeat`, and similarly in React land, using `key` on a collection item.

 So what do these do?
 They associate the objects, or keys, with the particular DOM nodes, so should anything change or need to be re-rendered, the framework can do this much more efficiently.
 Angular's `ngFor` defaults to using _object identity_ checking for you, which is fast, but can be _faster_!